NewoPL/msfs2020-C208-Improvment-Mod/README.md

 ## Known Issues and Limitations
 - Anti Ice fluid is refilled only at the start of the new flight
+- If your garmin screen is dark use avionics knob to turn the brightness up

 ----